 - Hotel Wing International Yokohama Kannai: This three-star hotel is a few hundred metres from Kannai Station and Yokohama Station.
 It’s a convenient spot with comfortable rooms featuring neutral tones and wood décor.
 The hotel also has its own restaurant on the first floor of the building.

-✔ Best area to stay for boutique shopping and a stylish vibe
+✔ Top area to stay for boutique shopping and a stylish vibe

 Motomachi is considered the best destination in Yokohama for couples.
 The laid back atmosphere of the neighbourhood combined with the clusters of boutique shops creates a romantic setting.